 - 1/3 cup (24 g) chopped scallions, green parts only, divided

-- 2 tablespoons oyster sauce (use gluten-free if following a gluten-free diet)
+- 2 tablespoons low FODMAP oyster sauce or hoisin sauce, use gluten-free if following a gluten-free diet

 - 1 teaspoon toasted sesame oil